kawao/x-set-keys/README.md

 - Supports emacs-like Cut/Copy and Paste keybindings.
 - Supports multiple storoke keybindings.
-For example You can map key sequence Control+x and then Control+c to Alt+F4 (Quit application).
+For example, you can map key sequence Control+x and then Control+c to Alt+F4 (Quit application).
-For another example You can map Control+k to key sequence Shift+End and then Constol+x (Kill line).
+For another example, you can map Control+k to key sequence Shift+End and then Constol+x (Kill line).
 - You can send any key to application.
 For the above example you can send Control+k to application directly, not only used for kill-line.
+- You can specify imput method of fcitx to exclude, for example mozc (Disable key remapping while specified fcitx input method is active).

-By using sample configuration file (emacslike.conf) , you can use any applications with Emacs-like keybindings running on X Window System on Linux.
+By using sample configuration file emacslike.conf, you can use any applications with Emacs-like keybindings running on X Window System on Linux.

 ## Installation